 We’re very excited to be back in-person this year, for the first time since the pandemic.
 We know that our audience is as eager as we are to come together again and experience the energy and sense of community that have always been such an integral part of our film festival.

 We’re thrilled to have renowned Israeli film director Avi Nesher here with us in-person as our special guest on Opening Night.
 We have screened many of his films at our festival over the years, and we feel incredibly honoured and privileged to have a filmmaker of his stature in attendance at our festival to present his newest film, the heartwarming comedy/drama The Monkey House.

-We’re delighted to have Calgary Jewish Federation join us as co-sponsors of the screening of the moving documentary Chasing Portraits, as part of the CJF’s community-wide Kristallnacht commemoration.
-We’re thrilled to have filmmaker Elizabeth Rynecki, writer, director and producer of the film, as our special guest that evening.
+We’re delighted to have Calgary Jewish Federation join us as co-sponsors of the screening of the inspiring documentary Four Winters: A Story of Jewish Partisan Resistance and Bravery in WW2, as part of the CJF’s community-wide Kristallnacht commemoration.
+We’re thrilled to have filmmaker Julia Mintz, director, writer and producer of the film, as our special guest that evening.
 This event is open to the entire community, at no charge.

 Another special guest that you won’t want to miss is award-winning Israeli filmmaker Tal Inbar, director of the of the engrossing documentary Closed Circuit.

 Among the other highlights of our festival, this year’s “Dr. Ralph Gurevitch Tikkun Olam Screening” will feature the inspiring documentary Hope without Boundaries, and this year’s “Dr. Martha Cohen Memorial Screening” will feature our Closing Night film, the captivating documentary Without Precedent: The Supreme Life of Rosalie Abella.